 Fast-forward to 2013, David hosted a quarterly forum with an amazingly powerful panel of community leaders and key influencers called the I AM Series: Faith, Fatherhood, and Family.
 Never tiring, he has answered the call to “Strengthen Families One Mile at a Time” with the annual I AM A Father 5K.
 This 5K is not only strengthening families but is a catalyst uniting community male-focused organizations.

 The proceeds from the 5k will benefit organizations which have structured programs for developing youth with a focus on strengthening the family unit from the fatherhood perspective.
 Each year we select two to four organizations per city to support.
-In 2017 we selected, Let Us Make Man and the Leadership Academy of the DeKalb County Chapter of the 100 Black Men of America for the Atlanta, Georgia 5K.
-Then we selected two more organizations for the Birmingham, Alabama 5K.
-As we grow more with additional cities we will always select at least two organizations per city.
-Please join us on this visionn.
+Since inception 2015 we've selected Piedmont Hospital Foundation, Maranathan Academy, The Stewart Foundation, Let Us Make Man, and the Leadership Academy of the DeKalb County Chapter of the 100 Black Men of America for the Atlanta .
+Each city's event proceeds supports an organization in the city.
+Please join us on this vision.